lilykaw/L545-B659-Final-Project/README.md

 ---

-(11/20/21) Vocabulary consists of all words
+(11/20/21) Vocabulary consists of all words.

 Results:

 ```